Skip to main content

 Revalidation

-The ACA requires providers to submit a revalidation application at the end of their enrollment period.
+Revalidation is the process used to renew an existing enrollment for a provider that is already enrolled in the Provider Enrollment and Management System (PEMS).
 Most providers have an enrollment period of five years.
 Some providers have shorter enrollment periods (e.g., 1 year, 2 years).
 Providers can find the effective dates of their enrollment period within PEMS and on their Provider Welcome letter.

 Important: